 Treatment is generally similar for most types of soft tissue sarcoma, especially for earlier stage sarcomas.
 But in recent years, as doctors have learned more about the differences between the types, newer targeted therapy and immunotherapy drugs have become important treatment options for some types of advanced soft tissue sarcomas.

 Stage I soft tissue sarcomas are low-grade tumors of any size.
 Small (less than 5 cm or about 2 inches across) tumors of the arms or legs may be treated with surgery alone.
 The goal of surgery is to remove the tumor with some of the normal tissue around it.
 If cancer cells are found in or near the edges of the tissue removed (called positive or close margins), it can mean that some cancer was left behind.
 Often the best option for positive or close margins is more surgery.
 Another option is treating with radiation therapy after surgery.
 This lowers the chance of the cancer coming back.

-If the tumor is large or in a place that would make surgery difficult, the patient may be treated with chemo, radiation, or both before surgery.
-For large tumors in the arms or legs, giving chemo by isolated limb perfusion is also an option.
+If the tumor is large or in a place that would make surgery difficult, but not in lymph nodes, the patient may be treated with chemo, radiation, or both before surgery.
+(For large tumors in the arms or legs, giving chemo by isolated limb perfusion is also an option.)
 The goal of treatment is to shrink the tumor, making it easier to remove.
-These treatments also lower the chance of the tumor coming back in or near the same place it started.
+Chemo, radiation, or both might also be given after surgery.
+These treatments lower the chance of the tumor coming back in or near the same place it started.

-Radiation therapy with or without chemo can be used alone when the tumor's location or size or the patient's health in general makes surgery impossible.
+Radiation therapy with or without chemo can be used alone when the tumor's location or size or the patient's overall health makes surgery impossible.

 If the sarcoma comes back in the same area where it started, it may be treated with surgery.
-Radiation therapy is another option, especially if radiation wasn’t part of the treatment of the original tumor.
+Radiation therapy may be given after surgery, especially if radiation wasn’t part of the treatment of the original tumor.
 If external beam radiation was used before, brachytherapy may still be an option.